 CGCC marketing certificate graduates will be prepared to enter the dynamic marketing field at entry-level positions with firms in commerce, industry and merchandising.
 Marketing professionals traditionally find employment in advertising, direct sales, physical distribution, purchasing, retailing manufacturing and other high-energy work environments.

-If your goal is to earn a four-year degree in business administration, start that degree with some deft finance management by starting your business degree for less at PCC.
-You can complete your first two years of coursework at PCC and transfer your college credits to a business program at a university.
+If your goal is to earn a four-year degree in business administration, start that degree with some deft finance management by starting your business degree for less at CGCC.
+You can complete your first two years of coursework at CGCC and transfer your college credits to a business program at a university.

 |BA 101||Introduction to Business||4|